The One Line That Hits

 Tendencies

-• You build structures that other people thrive inside of, then forget to build one for yourself.
+• You build structures other people thrive inside of, and never get around to building one for yourself.

-• You feel betrayal not as anger but as structural collapse.
-Like the foundation just cracked.
+• You feel betrayal as something structural giving way, like the foundation just cracked under you.

-• You lead from the front and suffer in private.
+• You lead from the front and you suffer in private.

 Strengths